 The ambitious plans never came to fruition.
 The Tsar’s assassination in 1881 ended any possibility of such a grand celebration.
 The cathedral remained unfinished until 1883.
 Only the exhibition took place as planned.
 The 1812 Overture received its premiere in a tent outside the unfinished cathedral.
 Without cannons or church bells.

 Tchaikovsky didn’t respect this piece of occasional music.
 In a letter, he dismissed it as “very loud and noisy and completely without artistic merit, obviously written without warmth or love.”
 It nonetheless became popular.

 Even though he later despised it, Tchaikovsky poured all his skill into the composition of the 1812 Overture.

 It begins quietly with a traditional Orthodox hymn played on four violas and eight cellos.
 With quiet dignity, the opening portrays the Russian mindset and a culture at peace.
 Trumpets join with the Russian folk dance “At the door, at the door.”

 Napoleon’s invasion, signaled by the French national anthem “La Marseillaise” shatters the peace.
 For most of the rest of the piece, it struggles against the Russian national anthem “God save the Tsar.”
 Eventually the Russian anthem drives the French from the field.
 The opening chant returns triumphantly with full orchestra, cannons, and bells.

 A few years after the overture’s premiere, Walter Damrosch persuaded Andrew Carnegie to build the concert hall in New York that later bore his name.
-Then he cast about for a suitably big name to conduct the inaugural concert.
+Then he cast about for a suitably big name to conduct the first concert.

 Few if any composers had a greater reputation in the US than Tchaikovsky.
 He noted, “people in the United States know my work better than they do in Russia, in my own home.”